 Those travelling entirely by train can get to Barnoldswick

 (Skipton or Colne station, taxi required) and Sowerby Bridge from main

 line trains at Leeds, Manchester or Preston.

-This one-way trip is available only on Dorset.
-Monday start.
+This one-way trip is available only on Hereford.
+Friday or Monday start - see above.